 Employment contracts built for your business

-With our all-in-one HR & Employment Law package, you’ll get all your employment contracts drafted, stored in your HR management hub, Atlas, and distributed to your employees – as well as employee handbooks, HR policies, appraisal templates, and handy things like that.
+Our Employment Law package covers all things HR, so you’ll get all your employment contracts drafted, stored in your HR management hub, Atlas, and distributed to your employees – as well as employee handbooks, bespoke policies for maternity and paternity leave, dismissal procedure templates, and many more handy documents that help your business.

-From restrictive covenants and holiday entitlement to notice and probationary periods – making sure your employment contracts are legally sound takes work.
+From restrictive covenants and holiday entitlement, to notice periods and probationary periods – making sure your employment contracts are legally sound takes work.

 So, why not work smarter, not harder, and join the thousands of businesses saving time and worry with our employment contract advice and support?
 (We’ll save you a seat.)